 12:00am-3:00am – Late Night Dance with DJ Cindiasaurus Rex at Central Studio: not available a la cart.

 8:00pm-12:00am – Main Dance at Webster Groves Masonic Temple featuring Miss Jubilee.
+Doors open, 8:00pm, beginner swing dance lesson, 8:15pm, music begins at 9:00pm.
 Short Showcase at 1st band break; Jazz Battle at top of 3rd band set. $20 a la cart

 1:00am-3:30am – Late Night Dance at Central Studio featuring Sweetie and the Toothaches and a performance by the Live Wires.
 Not available a la cart.